PharmDx-care-CS301/301-frontend-patient-survey/README.md

-# 301-frontend-pharmacy-signup
+# 301-frontend-patient-survey
-Web page for pharmacies to sign up for new accounts
+Web page for patients to do their surveys